 - Merge the subquery definitions into the main query.
-This makes the subqueries behave just like inline views. - Execute the subqueries, store the results in a temporary table, and access the temporary tables from the main query.
+This makes the subqueries behave just like inline views. - Execute the subqueries, store the results in a temporary structure, and access the temporary structures from the main query.

-See Oracle SQL Reference for more details and examples.
-The common name for the WITH clause syntax is subquery factoring.
+See Oracle SQL Reference for more details and examples on the WITH clause and subquery factoring.